 - ♦ Loss of access to technology resources

-- ♦ Additional disciplinary action according to the Jackson County School District Code of Conduct regarding inappropriate language or behavior
+- Additional disciplinary action according to the Jackson County School District Code of Conduct regarding inappropriate language or behavior

-- ♦ Legal action, when applicable
+- Legal action, when applicable

 Student name (please print):

 Student Signature:

 School:

 Date:

+Parent/Guardian

-Parent/Guardian I acknowledge that I have read, understand, and agree to all terms as outlined in the Jackson Condition District Student Technology Usage Policy. unty School
+I acknowledge that I have read, understand, and agree to all terms as outlined in the Jackson County School District Student Technology Usage Policy.

-I also understand that unless I notify my child's school in writing within 30 days of enrollment, use the internet while at school according to the rules outlined in the policy, that a picture of my in school activities may be placed on the Internet, and that my child's first name and last name in the Internet with a picture or article pertaining to a school activity or honor. child engaged
+I also understand that unless I notify my child's school in writing within 30 days of enrollment, my child may use the internet while at school according to the rules outlined in the policy, that a picture of my child engaged in school activities may be placed on the Internet, and that my child's first name and last name may be used on the Internet with a picture or article pertaining to a school activity or honor.

 Parent/Guardian name (please print):

 Parent/Guardian signature:

-Date:

-(OVER PLEASE)